129th Boston Marathon, Bank of America logo

 Kelly D.

-After her mother survived sudden cardiac arrest, Kelly runs for Boston MedFlight, which provided life-saving transport.
+After her mother survived sudden cardiac arrest, Kelly ran for Boston MedFlight, which provided life-saving transport.
 Kelly supports their work to give others a fighting chance in life-threatening situations.

 Learn more about Meb’s story